BrainInAMath/TheStory/index.md

 # Brain In A Math

-A delightful escape story will be here
+An escape story of Brain